 It really produces very accurate models.
 When you’re using boosting, you start by training a weak model (e.g., a shallow decision tree).
 When the weak model makes a prediction, you identify the errors and factor that in (by assigning them higher weights).

-You then train the next model while focusing on correcting the errors.
-You’ll have to repeat this process until your model is good and very strong.
+You then train the next model, focusing on correcting errors.
+You’ll have to repeat this process until your model is very strong.
 Popular examples of boosting include:

 AdaBoost is like a teacher who pays extra attention to the students who are struggling.
 It works by training a series of weak learners one after the other (sequentially)—often shallow decision trees.
 Here's the key: